citp/privacy-policy-historical/b/bn/bnc/bnc.lt.md

-> *The following text is extracted and transformed from the bnc.lt privacy policy that was archived on 2018-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180625153057id_/https%3A//branch.io/policies/%23privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bnc.lt privacy policy that was archived on 2018-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181227202935id_/https%3A//branch.io/policies/%23privacy) for the most accurate reproduction.*

-# Policies | Branch Metrics
+# Policies | Branch

 Last updated May 14, 2018